mavit/slimpris2/README.md

 To set a different host or port, copy the example configuration file `/usr/[local]/share/doc/slimpris2/slimpris2.conf` to `~/.config/slimpris2/slimpris2.conf`.

-Youʼll also want to specify the name or MAC address of the player you want to control.
+If you have more than one non-synced player attached to your LMS, youʼll also want to specify the name or MAC address of the particular player you want to control.

 Restart your session or `slimpris2` after changing `slimpris2.conf`.